2022 Last-Minute Year-End Medical Plan StrategiesTax Planning

 4. Reimburse ICHRAs before December 31

-Additionally, as of 2020, there’s a new health plan option available for employers of all sizes: the Individual Coverage HRA.
+As you likely remember, a presidential executive order created a new health plan effective for 2020 and later that’s available for employers of all sizes: the ICHRA.
 An ICHRA allows you to reimburse employees for both premiums and other medical expenses, and it requires employees to be covered by individual health plans (from the Marketplace or elsewhere) rather than through group coverage.

 5. Comply with S Corporation Rules for Health Insurance Deduction